AynalemN/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 1. List length - Write a function that returns the number of elements in a linked listint_t list.
 2. Add node - Write a function that adds a new node at the beginning of a listint_t list.
 	* Return: the address of the new element, or NULL if it failed
+3. Add node at the end - Write a function that adds a new node at the end of a listint_t list.
+	* Return: the address of the new element, or NULL if it failed.